 Coordinate communication and tasks among all project partners.

-Maintain cross-system collaboration protocols, including MOUs, partnership agreements, outreach standards, and protocols for housing surge events
+Maintain cross-system collaboration protocols, including MOUs, partnership agreements, outreach standards, and protocols for housing surge events.

-Define the encampment targeted response schedule and work with the Prioritization Team to determine the prioritization of encampments on a quarterly basis
+Define the encampment targeted response schedule and work with the Prioritization Team to determine the prioritization of encampments on a quarterly basis.

 Lead housing surge events and outreach efforts leading up to and during encampment closures.

-Conduct efficient debriefing meetings with the HPC and/or SWOP Committee to identify successes and challenges and implement continuous improvement strategies
+Conduct efficient debriefing meetings with the HPC and/or SWOP Committee to identify successes and challenges and implement continuous improvement strategies.

 Identify ongoing funding opportunities to fill identified housing and services gaps